-If you’re like me, handling the affiliate side of things on your blog or website can be a time-consuming task.
+If you’re like me, handling the affiliate side of things on your blog or website can be time-consuming.
 Ensuring that all your content has the right affiliate links, tracking your campaigns, and seeing that you’re properly marketing sales and deals across your website all form part of your day-to-day tasks.

-However, after using them for a couple of years now, I’ve been on a constant search for a better alternative.
-Both these plugins, while providing you with a place to store your affiliate links and cloak them, lack many features that I long for.
+However, after using them for a couple of years, I’ve been constantly searching for a better alternative.
+While providing you with a place to store your affiliate links and cloak them, both these plugins lack many features that I long for.
 In fact, we currently use a number of snippets and plugins to address these needs.

-As always, the ideal situation would be to have one plugin to tackle all this.
-Enter Lasso – a relatively new plugin with lots to offer!
+As always, having one plugin to tackle all this would be ideal.
+Enter Lasso – a relatively new plugin with lots to offer for affiliate marketing!

 In this article, I’ll review the self-proclaimed “All-in-one WordPress plugin for affiliate marketing” to determine whether it lives up to its name.